 4. Lund Genesis Elite Roll-Up Tonneau Cover

-Lund was one of the first companies to make truck bed caps back in the 1970s, and has been making tonneau covers for a long time.
-That’s important peace of mind as you move up the ladder to more premium, if still affordable covers.
-The Lund Genesis Elite Roll-Up Tonneau Cover is made of a premium twill weave material that’s been engineered to resist water, mold, UV rays and dust and dirt.
+Lund was one of the first companies to make truck bed caps back in the 1970s and has been making tonneau covers for a long time.
+That’s peace of mind as you move up the ladder to more premium, if still affordable, covers.
+The Lund Genesis Elite Roll-Up Tonneau Cover is made of a premium twill weave material that’s been engineered to resist water, mold, UV rays and dust, and dirt.
 It’s easily washable with water and won’t trap dirt in its fabric weave.

-The tonneau easily rolls up and thanks to a set of plastic buckles, it can be fastened that way if you need access to your truck’s bed for a longer period of time or need to transport taller objects.
+The tonneau easily rolls up, and thanks to a set of plastic buckles, it can be fastened if you need access to your truck’s bed for a longer period or need to transport taller objects.
 A set of latch fasteners keep the cover fixed down when it’s not rolled up.

 6. Undercover Flex Hard Folding Truck Bed Cover

 The Undercover Flex hard folding truck bed cover is called “undercover” for a reason.
-With a low-profile design that easily integrates into your pickup bed, this hard tonneau will look as though it was installed on your truck from the factory.
+With a low-profile design that easily integrates into your pickup bed, this hard tonneau will look like it was installed on your truck from the factory.

-It’s easily installed, requiring no hole drilling of any sort, and folds in three different sections—giving you full access to your truck’s bed when you need it.
-It also comes with built-in prop rods for keeping it tilted upward in the fully folded up position, when you are loading or unloading cargo from the bed.
+It’s easily installed, requiring no hole drilling of any sort, and folds in three different sections—giving you full access to your truck’s bed when needed.
+It also comes with built-in prop rods for keeping it tilted upward in the fully folded-up position when you are loading or unloading cargo from the bed.
 The cover can also be completely removed without the use of tools.

 A downside to this tonneau is it may leak small amounts of water in the rain or in winter months—it’s not quite as airtight as some of the soft tonneaus on this list.

 Paint the Undercover Elite to match your truck.
 Photo credit: Amazon.com.